celtiberian/meteor-ionic2-angular2-boilerplate/README.md

 ## Project structure

-This boilerplate is inspired but doesn't strictly follow the [Meteor 1.3 recommendation](https://guide.meteor.com/structure.html) and [Ionic 2 recommendation](http://moduscreate.com/ionic-2-project-structure).

-From the perspective of Build Tools, there are 2 nested projects:
+From the point of view of Build Tools, there are 2 nested projects:

 - `/` - Meteor project.
 All config files belong to Meteor.
 - `/client/.mobile` - Ionic 2 project.
 All config files belong to Ionic.

-The code is structured as follows:
+This boilerplate is inspired but doesn't strictly follow the [Meteor 1.3 recommendation](https://guide.meteor.com/structure.html) and [Ionic 2 recommendation](http://moduscreate.com/ionic-2-project-structure).
+The following basic restrictions were respected:
+- Meteor shares all code between server and clients, except code hanging from folders called `server/` or `client/`, that may appear multiple times in different parts of the folder structure.
+- Meteor ignores folders that start with a dot, like `.mobile/`
+- Both Meteor and Ionic have strict requirements regarding the location of entry point files and startup files.
+Leave them even if you don't like how they are named or organized.
+- Meteor needs that all your importable files reside in an `imports/` folder.
+That's weird but needed for backward compatibility.
+Ionic doesn't need it.

+The proposed structure tries to make both platforms as similar as possible:

 - `/client`
-  - `/web` - Meteor web app
+  - `/web/imports` - Meteor web app
+    - `/app` - **startup code**: declare pages, routes, headers, footers, menus, jump to 1st page.
+    - `/pages` - **UI and logic** of pages, with components and subcomponents.
+    - `/assets` - **icons, images**, sounds, etc, to be used exclusively by this client (not shared).
   - `/.mobile` - Ionic2 mobile app.
 The dot tells Meteor to ignore this folder when building the server and web apps.
-- `server` - Meteor server
+    - `/app` - **startup code** (see above).
-- `both` - code shared between server and clients.
+    - `/pages` - **UI and logic** (see above).

-## Web App Structure
+    - `/assets` - **icons, images** (see above).

-- `/index.html` - standard Angular2
+    - `/themes` - Ionic2 global styles (aka [Themes](http://ionicframework.com/docs/theming/)).
-- `/main.ts` - standard Angular2 + Meteor
+- `/server/imports` - Meteor server
-- `/styles`- SCSS, one per component

-    - `/client/app.component.ts` - , and
+  - `main.ts` - init data and import all server dependencies.
-bootstrap's the Angular 2 application.
-The main component uses HTML template and SASS file.
-The `index.html` file is the main HTML which loads the application by using the main component selector (`<app>`).
-All the other client files are under `client/imports` and organized by the context of the components (in our example, the context is `demo`).
-- `server` - Contains the Meteor server which is based on Node.js.
-There is a single TypeScript (`.ts`) file which is the main file (`/server/main.ts`), and creates the main server instance, and then starts it.
-The `/methods` folder should contain the different methods which can be called from web and mobile applications.
-All other server files should be located under `/server/imports`.
-- `both` - Contains the files which are shared by the Meteor server and the web application (collections and models).
+- `/shared` - code shared between server and clients.

-In the other way, the `/.mobile` folder contains the Ionic2 application:

-- `src` - Contains single TypeScript (`.ts`) file which is the main file (`/app/app.component.ts`), and bootstrap's the Ionic 2 application.
-The main component uses HTML template and SASS file.
-The `index.html` file is the main HTML which loads the application by using the main component selector (`<ion-app>`).
-- `resources` - Contains the resources used by the Ionic 2 application.
-It differentiates between Android and iOS resources.
+  - `/collections/Acme/` - collection, model and methods of Acme
+  - `/methods` - methods not directly related to any collection

 ## Meteor application